 - Begin CPR: If unresponsive, start chest compressions (pushes on the chest) to help remove the obstruction and get air into their lungs.

-- Check Airway: After each set of chest compressions, check if you can see and remove the object if it's visible in the mouth.
+- Check Airway: After each set of chest compressions, check if you see and remove the object if it's visible in the mouth.

 - Keep Alternating: Do 30 chest compressions, check the airway, and repeat until the object is out, they start breathing, or help arrives.